corroded/vimercises/index.md

 ## CONTRIBUTE

+### Adding Exercises:

+- Fork the project
 - Create your own exercises (I usually come up with exercises while coding them - like the refactoring and block exercises)
- - Just follow the format of adding the **stroke_count** and a descriptive/catchy/misleading title then the instructions.
+- Create a new md file in `_post` with the filename YYYY-MM-DD-puzzle-name.md
+  - Your puzzle name could be a puzzle description, red herring or clue
+  - Remember to add the following YAML Front Matter to the file:
+     - layout: exercise_layout
+     - stroke_count: 4 #number of keystrokes
+     - title: words #same as puzzle-name in filename or the link name you want to appear at the side
+  - Add instructions below your exercise
- - Create pull request and share the Vim love
+- Send me a pull request

+### Adding Solutions:

+- For now, just email me.
+Support for showing solutions coming soon!